Mike Winters (comedian): Solo career

 After the double act with his brother ended in 1978, Winters moved to Florida because his wife suffered from arthritis.
 Winters opened the first theatre club in Miami and worked with legendary boxing manager, Angelo Dundee, presenting black-tie boxing events.
 Winters was also active in charity work, with visits to Miami from Muhammad Ali, Prince Michael of Kent and Prince Edward and was awarded the city of Miami keys by the mayor.
 Winters also co-produced with Jude Parry, directed, performed and wrote the first British professional pantomime to appear in Florida, it was such a success that they continued for five years, starring not only local young talent but also Davy Jones of the Monkees.

 Writer

 He published five books including a biography of Angelo Dundee and The Axis of Greatness about the relationship between Angelo and his boxers Sugar Ray Leonard and Muhammad Ali.
 His two novels are Miami One Way and Razor Sharp and his last book was a light-hearted memoir called The Sunny Side Of Winters.

 Personal life

-On 21 October 1955, at Kensington register office, Mike married Cathelene Mary (Cassie) Chaney (b.
+On 21 October 1955, Winters married Cathelene Mary (Cassie) Chaney (b.
 1931), a Roman Catholic and an art student, daughter of Horace Vernon Chaney, french polisher.
 Three years later they had a Jewish ceremony.
-They had two children, Chani and Anthony.
+They had two children.

 Death

-Mike Winters died of pancreatic cancer on 24 August 2013 the Old Rectory, Edgeworth, near Stroud, Gloucestershire.
+Mike Winters died of pancreatic cancer on 24 August, 2013 in Fairford, Gloucestershire.
 He was survived by his wife Cassie and their two children.